Save Space In Your First Apartment With These Space Saving Tips

 Library murphy beds are the perfect option for small spaces, providing more than just a comfortable get away for you or your visitor, but give you the space to be able to live and use your home to its advantage while giving you the added luxury of a bookcase to store anything from books (obvi) to collectibles.

 Lift and Stor beds dreams of the apartment that offers a walk in closet, storage unit and adorable breakfast nook for $325 but in this day we are being unrealistic.
 Solving the issue of where to put the desk is easy when your library murphy bed allows for two pieces of furniture to conveniently fit into the space needed for one.
-Our storage beds offer comfort and ease while a quick lift gives you more than enough room to clear out the one linen closet you have and fill the space beneath with camping gear, quilts, and storage tubs of scarves or tank tops depending on the season.
+Our storage beds store offers beds with comfort and ease while a quick lift gives you more than enough room to clear out the one linen closet you have and fill the space beneath with camping gear, quilts, and storage tubs of scarves or tank tops depending on the season.

 Our favorite tips and tricks